Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 Ross’s Grill – A very popular waterfront establishment featuring European style bistro fare and an extensive wine list.
 Great energy, excellent food and service packs them in.
 Reservations essential.

-Royal Thai – Located in the Pilgrim House where The Landing was previously.
-This is the second location for the popular Eastham Thai restauarant.
+Royal Thai – Located in the Pilgrim House.
+This is the second location for the popular Eastham Thai restaurant.

 Spiritus – Walk-in pizza place very popular late at night.
 Cash only and no delivery service.